-The following Investment Managers were employed during 2019/20 to manage the Pension Fund's assets:
+The following Investment Managers were employed during 2021/22 to manage the Fund's assets:

-- Aberdeen Standard Investments - AB (Formerly AllianceBernstein Limited) - Bank of New York Mellon Investment Management EMEA Limited (BNYM) - BlackRock Investment Management UK Limited (BlackRock) - CB Richard Ellis Collective Investors Limited (CBRE) - Mondrian Investment Partners Limited (Mondrian) - Royal London Asset Management (RLAM)

-• Border to Coast Pension Partnership (BCPP)
+- AB (Formerly AllianceBernstein Limited) - BlackRock Investment Management UK Limited (BlackRock) - CB Richard Ellis Collective Investors Limited (CBRE) - Mondrian Investment Partners Limited (Mondrian) - Border to Coast Pension Partnership (BCPP)

-Durham County Council is one of twelve equal partners in the Border to Coast Pension Partnership Ltd (BCPP) which has been formed as a result of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
+Durham County Council is one of eleven equal partners in the Border to Coast Pension Partnership Ltd (BCPP) which has been formed as a result of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
 These regulations require all Local Government Pension Scheme Funds (LGPS) in England and Wales to combine their assets into a small number of investment pools.
 BCPP is one of these investment pools.

-It is anticipated that assets belonging to the Fund will be transferred to BCPP as and when BCPP launch investment funds which match our investment strategy and satisfy due diligence.
-BCPP will be responsible for managing investments in line with the investment strategy and asset allocation requirements as instructed by the Fund.
+It is anticipated that all assets belonging to the Fund will be transferred to BCPP as and when BCPP launch investment funds which match our investment strategy and satisfy due diligence.
+BCPP will be responsible for managing investments in line with the Fund's Investment Strategy and asset allocation requirements.

-In line with the Fund's strategic asset allocation, during 2019/20, the Fund started to invest in private markets through BCPP and successfully transferred all of its global equity allocation to the Pool.
+In line with the Fund's strategic asset allocation, during 2021/22, the Multi Asset Credit and Listed Alternatives mandates were funded.